Harshkaushik-coder/Personalized-Guidance-Chatbot/README.md

 ### Mrs. Ankita

 ## 📋 Project Overview
-This project is a Career Suggestion Chatbot that helps users discover suitable career options based on their interests and skills.
+This project is a Personalized Guidance Chatbot that helps users discover suitable career options based on their interests and skills.
 The system uses embeddings and a vector database to smartly match user inputs with relevant career suggestions.

 ## 🧠 Model / System Description